mdw771/probe_position_correction_w_ptychonn/readme.md

 with images already predicted by PtychoNN.
 The script demonstrates a case without any initial position input; however, if an initial position set is desired, one can provide that through the `position_list` key of the config object.
 See comments in the config object constructor inside the script.

+Additionally, a Jupyter notebook is available at `workspace/large/test_correct_probe_pos.ipynb` for demonstration.

 **References**